SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 """""""""""""""""""""""""""""""""""""""""
 Dialogflow:
 """"""""""""""""""""""""""""""""""""""""
-For a given intent within your agent, under the 'Response' section, select 'Custom Payload' and enter the following:
+For a given intent within your agent, under the 'Responses' section, select 'Custom Payload' and enter the following:
 {
   "title": "Tap or Say one of the following",